noodldocs/noodldocs.github.io/2.4/javascript-api/README.md

-This is the reference documentation for the Javascript API that you can use within **Javascript** nodes.
+This is the reference documentation for the JavaScript API that you can use within **JavaScript** nodes.

 [Object](/javascript-api/noodl-object)
 Accessing an Object programmatically.